Yellowstone park reopens after changes wrought by flood - NewsBreak

 Groups of visitors traveling together in different cars are exempt from the license plate system as well as people with reservations at campgrounds and hotels in the park.

-If traffic along the park’s 400 miles of roads becomes unmanageable, Sholly said officials will impose a reservation system to enter the park.
+If traffic along the park’s 400 miles (644 kilometers) of roads becomes unmanageable, Sholly said officials will impose a reservation system to enter the park.

-Before the park opened, dozens of RVs, trucks and cars were stacked up at the East Entrance.
+Along the road to Yellowstone’s south entrance in Wyoming, a long and slow-moving line of cars snaked along a road with a sign that had been flashing “Yellowstone closed” for days but on Wednesday alerted drivers that the park was open but with restricted access.

+“We were hoping to be in at a decent hour but it doesn’t look like that’s going to happen,” said Gracie Brennan of Kentucky, gesturing to the line.

 That’s turned some Montana communities into dead ends instead of being gateways to Yellowstone, a blow to their tourism-dependent economies.
 They’re also still struggling to clean up damage to several hundred homes and businesses that were swamped by flooding on the Yellowstone, Stillwater and Clarks Fork rivers.